casangi/casadocs/docs/_files/imaging/synthesis-imaging/deconvolution-algorithms.rst

          .. rubric:: Multi-Scale
             :name: title3

-         Cornwell-Holdaway Multi-Scale CLEAN (CH-MSCLEAN) `[4] <#cit>`__
+         Cornwell-Holdaway Multi-Scale CLEAN (CH-MSCLEAN)
-         is a scale-sensitive deconvolution algorithm designed for images with complicated spatial structure.
+         `[4] <#cit4>`__ is a scale-sensitive deconvolution algorithm designed for images with complicated spatial structure.
 It parameterizes the image into a collection of inverted tapered paraboloids.
 The minor cycle iterations use a matched-filtering technique to measure the location, amplitude and scale of the dominant flux component in each iteration, and take into account the non-orthogonality of the scale basis functions while performing updates.
 In other words, the minor cycle iterations consider all scales together and model components are chosen in the order of decreasing integrated flux.

          MS-CLEAN can be formulated as a chi-square minimization applied to a sky model that parameterizes the sky brightness as a